What Is an Oligarchy? Pros, Cons, Examples

 Is the United States an Oligarchy?

-An oligarchy is an organization controlled by just a few businesses or individuals.
-They have enough power to turn the organization to benefit them to the exclusion of other members.
+An oligarchy is a power structure that allows a few businesses, families, or individuals to rule.
+They have enough power to turn the county to benefit them to the exclusion of other members.
 They maintain their power through their relationships with each other.
 Oligarchy is from the Greek word oligarkhes.
 It means "few governing."

 A plutocracy is a subset of an oligarchy.
 A plutocracy is when the leaders are rich.
 The leaders in a oligarchy don't have to be rich, even though they usually are.
 For example, a high school ruled by a popular clique is an oligarchy.
 A plutocracy is always an oligarchy, but there could be some oligarchies that aren't plutocracies.